sindresorhus/electron-util/readme.md

 Open the System Preferences on macOS.

-This function does nothing on other systems.
+This method does nothing on other systems.

 Optionally provide a pane and section.
 A list of available options can be found [here](https://macosxautomation.com/system-prefs-links.html).